Chapter 15 : The Art in Dark Arts

 She wasn’t sure where it had come from, but without warning, a tear had slid down her cheek at what he was doing… breaking up with her in the kindest way imaginable.

-“For what it’s worth, I did care for you.”
-She said wiping away the tear.
+“For what it’s worth, I did care for you,” she told him, wiping away the tear.

 “And I cared for you.
 Otherwise I would have never allowed us to go as far as we did, but it’s time to end this.”